Close Menu

 May 9, 2020

-Sometimes in Australia it’s just assumed that everybody aspires (or should aspire) to own a home.
+Sometimes in Australia it’s assumed that everybody aspires (or should aspire) to own a home.

-But there are plenty of folks who are happy renting and they have no interest in owning property, for a variety of reasons.
+But there are plenty of folks who are happy renting and have no interest in owning property, for a variety of reasons.

-Also, the value of your residence is not included in the ‘assets test’ for the pension or unemployment benefits.
-This is a huge benefit later in life and as a backup plan, but it also may not stay this way forever.
+You’ll pay no capital gains tax (CGT) when you sell your home – even for a large profit.
+Also, the value of your home is not included in the ‘assets test’ for the pension or unemployment benefits.
+This is a huge benefit later in life and as a backup plan… but these particular benefits may be changed or diluted in the future.

 This can be used as an emergency fund/buffer or for investment opportunities.
 Banks will lend large amounts at relatively cheap interest rates against residential property.